jacobandreas/writing/_posts/2012-11-04-city-centre.md

 wine merchants, vendors of upmarket yoga wear, centuries-old clothiers with storybook names like "Ede and Ravenscroft", dance clubs, bookstores, cheese shops.
-Overpriced sausage and d&ouml;ner carts prey on gullible foreigners during the day and drunken students at night.
+Overpriced sausage and d&ouml;ner carts prey on gullible foreigners during the day and drunk students at night.

 Names advertise that the tenuous confederation called the University of Cambridge has persisted and will persist long after any of its buildings or